HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Convergence Analysis

+Since $ \A = \S\B $, it can be shown that $ \sigma_{\max}(\A) \leqslant 1 $.
+This results in the bound $\beta \leqslant 1 + \lambda \sigma_{\max}(\E\R)^2$, where $\sigma_{\max}(\E\R)$ can be easily estimated using SVD.
+A tighter bound can be obtained using the power method~\cite{meyer2023matrix} applied to the linear map $\cK$ in~\eqref{eq:form}.
+Empirical results show that this estimate is often much smaller than the analytical upper bound, although the latter remains useful due to its simplicity and ease of computation.

-Since $\cK$ is self-adjoint, it follows from~\eqref{eq:form} that the gradient step operator $\cG$ is self-adjoint.
-This implies that the eigenvalues of $\cG$ are real.
-We will next show that if the step size $\gamma$ in~\eqref{eq:defG} is sufficiently small, namely if
+As $\cK$ is self-adjoint, it follows from~\eqref{eq:form} that $\cG$ is also self-adjoint.
+Hence, all eigenvalues of $\cG$ are real.
+We now show that if the step size $\gamma$ in~\eqref{eq:defG} is chosen sufficiently small, then $\cG$ is nonexpansive.
+Because $\cG$ is self-adjoint, this further implies that $\sigma(\cG) \subset [-1, 1]$.
+Moreover, we will establish that $-1 \notin \sigma(\cG)$.
+The result is summarized in the following proposition.